g1f/jenkins-practice/README.md

 # jenkins-practice
-Just some uatomation steps for continious integration:
+Some automation steps for the continious integration by using Jenkins:
-1. Selenium IDE project to test our GUI
+1. Selenium IDE project for GUI tests
 2. Script to execute
 3. GitHub synchronization checks
 4. HTML Report to send using the provided email